Makassar: Connection with Australia

+A radio documentary on the trade between Makassar and North-East Arnhem Land, entitled "Trepang Trade", was made by the historian and film-maker Tom Murray for ABC Radio National in 2000.
+This work included descriptions of the trade made by Yolngu Aboriginal people who had visited Makassar with the trading boats, including a man called Djalatjerri (variously spelt as Djalatjirri or Djaladjari) who was interviewed by the anthropologists Ronald Berndt and Catherine Berndt.
+Other Yolngu recollections of the trade featured in this work are by Charlie Matjuwi Burarrwanga, a Gumatj man from Elcho Island, and Mowarra Ganambarr OAM, a Dätiwuy man from Rorruwuy in NE Arnhem Land.

 Transportation

 Makassar has a public transportation system called pete-pete.
-A pete-pete (known elsewhere in Indonesia as an angkot) is a minibus that has been modified to carry passengers.
+A pete-pete (known elsewhere in Indonesia as an angkot) is a share taxi that has been modified to carry passengers.
 The route of Makassar's pete-petes is denoted by the letter on the windshield.
 Makassar is also known for its becak (pedicabs), which are smaller than the "becak" on the island of Java.
 In addition to becak and pete-pete, the city has a government-run bus system, taxis and ride-hailing services such as Gojek.

 A bus rapid transit (BRT), which is known as "Trans Mamminasata" was started in 2014.
-It has some routes through Makassar to cities around Makassar region such as Maros, Takallar, and Gowa.
-Run by the Indonesian Transportation Department, each bus has 20 seats and space for 20 standing passengers.
+It has some routes through Makassar and connects to nearby cities including Maros, Takallar, and Gowa.
+Run by the Indonesian Transportation Department, each bus can accommodate 20 standing passengers in addition to 20 seats.

 A 35-kilometer monorail in the areas of Makassar, Maros Regency, Sungguminasa (Gowa Regency), and Takalar Regency (the Mamminasata region) was proposed in 2011, with operations commencing in 2014, at a predicted cost of Rp.4 trillion ($468 million).
 The memorandum of understanding was signed on 25 July 2011 by Makassar city, Maros Regency and Gowa Regency.
 In 2014, the project was officially abandoned, citing insufficient ridership and a lack of financial feasibility.

-The city of Makassar, its outlying districts, and the South Sulawesi Province are served by Hasanuddin International Airport.
+The city of Makassar, its outlying districts, and the South Sulawesi Province are served by Sultan Hasanuddin International Airport.
 The airport is located outside the Makassar city administration area, being situated in the nearby Maros Regency.

 The city is served by Soekarno-Hatta Sea Port.
 In January 2012 it was announced that due to limited capacity of the current dock at Soekarno-Hatta sea port, it would be expanded to 150x30 square meters to avoid the need for at least two ships to queue every day.